 How You Snack

-Snacks to Help Fill Gaps
+Heart-Healthy Snacks to Help Fill Gaps

 - Everything White Bean Dip incorporates the flavors of the popular “everything” bagels into a dip created by registered dietitian nutritionist Jennifer Hunt, RDN, LD.
 I love that it helps fill not only the veggie gap, but also the gap many people have in how seldom they eat pulses (like dried beans and lentils) compared to recommended amounts.
 I also love that this includes a delicious option for those of us who don’t always have a jar of tahini at the ready.

-Savor Some Fruit: For a sweet pick-me-up without the roller coaster effects on your blood sugar and energy, fruit is a great choice.
+For a sweet pick-me-up without the roller coaster effects on your blood sugar and energy, fruit is a great choice.
 And it’s so much more filling than comparable calories from most sweets.

-Doable tip: You can find some nuts that are flavored (with Tamari or cocoa powder, for example) for extra flavor.
+Healthy snacking tip: You can find some nuts that are flavored (with Tamari or cocoa powder, for example) for extra flavor.
 And often these contain only small amounts of added sugar or sodium, unlike snack foods such as candy, cookies or chips (check the label).
 Or save money — simply toast plain nuts in the oven or toaster over on a cookie pan (5-10 minutes at 350 degrees) and store to use as desired.
 You can season them in many ways, such as this recipe from California Walnuts.

-Doable tip: Despite their health halo, “fruit-flavored” yogurts do not provide the fiber or nutrients of a serving of fruit.
+Healthy snacking tip: Despite their health halo, “fruit-flavored” yogurts do not provide the fiber or nutrients of a serving of fruit.
 What they do have is added sugar — a small container has as much as if you’d crumbled a couple sandwich cookies into plain yogurt.
 Save money by getting a large container of plain yogurt (regular or Greek style as you prefer).
 Spoon a serving into a cereal bowl and top with a full serving of your choice of fruit.
 Sprinkle with a dash of cinnamon for a sweet flavor without added sugar.

 For many people, the snack-instead-of-a-meal trend is not because they’re on the run.
 They simply want choices that can be pulled together from food on hand that requires as little preparation as possible.